Last updated April 26th, 2017 at 04:04 am

 When you’re competing with so many others, how do you write absolutely compelling blog posts that make yours stand out?
 Even if you are writing about a topic that’s already been extensively covered you can still create unique content, because you are unique.

-We might not be natural born writers but we can still learn methods and techniques to improve our skills.
+Even if we aren’t natural born writers, we can still learn methods and techniques to improve our skills.
 Notice I said “we” because I’m still learning too but, to quote a favorite song “I’m still standing after all this time”.
 So how can you set your posts apart from others discussing the same topics?

-One method is to be a curator of content making your blog post a one stop shop to find out all you need to know on a topic.
+By curating content written by others, you make your blog post a one stop shop to find out all you need to know on a topic.
 I mention this first only because it’s what I’m doing here.
 By linking to experts you can provide valuable content for your readers along with your own commentary.
 Google likes quality outbound links too.
 I don’t recommend linking to content without adding a summary and reasons why you are linking.
 Add your own perspective and personality.

 How You Tell It

 In A Blogging Recipe, Lesly Federici talks about creating memorable posts by the way you make people feel.
 It stands out for me not just because of the excellent tips but the rich language she uses.
 Lesly who runs the Power Affiliate Club is wonderful at empowering her members by encouraging, inspiring and motivating us.
 I’ll tell you more about my passion for PAC in another post.